 Quick Start Step 2: Add Your Accounts

-All those goals and categories in your budget need money, and that money is in your accounts.
-Time to add 'em.
+All those categories and targets in your budget need money, and that money is in your accounts, so let's add them now!

 Credit Card Account

-A credit card payment category will be created for you.
 Why?
-So you’ll never again wonder what credit card payment you can afford (yes, that is how awesome you and a budget are going to be together).
-When you use your credit card to spend money you budgeted, that money will automatically move to your payment category.
+So you’ll never again wonder what you can afford to pay (yes, that's how awesome you and your new budget are going to be together).
+When you use your credit card to spend money you assigned, that money will automatically move to your payment category.

-Unlike money that moves to your payment category from purchases, to pay off this balance, you’ll budget directly to the category (and budgeting is step 3!).
+Unlike money that moves to your payment category from purchases, to pay off the starting balance, you’ll assign money directly to the category (and assigning money is Quick Start Step 3!).